sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## SDKs

-TODO

 - You should abstract all communications to and from the back-end with client-side SDKs.
 - Each SDK should be built, tested, versioned, and released as a stand-alone library.
-- Each SDK should have an API or contract module, and various implementations e.g., HTTP-based + MQTT for server-pushed communications, or an in-memory implementation for local testing.
+- Each SDK should have a contract-only module, and various implementations e.g., HTTP-based + MQTT for server-pushed communications, or an in-memory implementation for local testing.
 - You should test your client applications against an in-memory version of the SDK, not against an environment hosting your back-end.
-- You should use reactive-streams e.g., RxJS or MobX to allow the client to subscribe to server-pushed data.
+- You should use reactive-streams e.g., [RxJS](https://rxjs.dev/) or [MobX](https://mobx.js.org/README.html) to allow the client to subscribe to server-pushed data.
-- You should use the SDK to write tests that don't test the UI e.g., smoke tests you can run periodically in production (more on this below).
+- You should use the SDK to write tests that don't test the UI e.g., smoke tests you can run periodically in production.
 - You should have test extensions for your SDKs, allowing you to easily create preconditions that wouldn't make sense as normal operations.
 - You might want to give your client-facing SDKs to your customers.
 You shouldn't give your customers the test extensions.